andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 using the user name instead of the default value 'sub').

 To perform this step, open _application.yml__ and add the issuer uri property with the additional ones.
-Please remove the existing entry for (user.password) as we don't need this any more.
+Please remove the existing entry for (user.password) as we don't need this anymore.

 After adding this it should look like this: